MBA/Public Policy & Management

 Each applicant must apply and satisfy the admission requirements of both the MBA program at the Tepper School and the MSPPM at the Heinz College.
 The deadline for applicants is the same as the deadline for the regular Masters programs.
 Students are required to apply to both programs prior to enrolling as a student; however, first year MBA students may also apply during their first year of their MBA studies, but must meet the application deadline for the MSPPM program.
 Each applicant is required to take the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE) test.

 Dual degree students will have full access to the student services as well as the career services provided by both the Tepper School of Business and Heinz College.
 Each student will be granted equal access to both open and pre-selected interviews scheduled by the career offices, and the resumes of the students will also be included in the resume books under a special heading.

-For additional information, please contact James Frick, Director of Masters Admissions for the Tepper School.
+For additional information, please contact Jackie Jones, Assistant Director of Masters Admissions for the Tepper School.
 For Heinz College-specific admissions questions, please email the Heinz Admissions Office.